-Youth Ambassadors Program - 2018 (Open to high school students in New Providence)
+Youth Ambassadors Program – 2021 (Open to High School Students in The Bahamas)

-The goals of the program are to promote mutual understanding between the people of the US and the Caribbean; prepare youth leaders to become responsible citizens and contributing members of their communities; influence the attitudes of the leaders of a new generation; and foster relationships among youth from different ethnic, religious, and national groups and create networks of hemispheric youth leaders, both within the participating countries and internationally.
+The goals of the program are to promote mutual understanding between students in the United States and the Caribbean; prepare youth leaders to become responsible citizens and contributing members of their communities; influence the attitudes of the leaders of a new generation; and foster relationships among youth from different ethnic, religious, and national groups as well as create networks of youth leaders, both within the participating countries and internationally.

 U.S. Embassy Grants